Ryhope: History

 Ryhope (from the Old English reof hoppas, meaning "rough valley") is first mentioned in 930 AD when king Athelstan granted the land of Bishopwearmouth (including the township of Ryhope) to the Bishop of Chester-le-Street.
 The land had been reclaimed from the Vikings who had captured it in 918 AD.

 Ryhope has a strong history of farming; in 1183 there were 22 recorded villeins who provided the landowner with cattle and crops.
 In 1380 the population had swelled to approximately 150.
 In 1860 common grazing land was split into plots, which radiated out in strips from the village green.
 Ryhope's proximity to the sea has allowed it to serve as a seaside destination for centuries.
 The beach is said to have been a favourite sea-bathing spot for the Bishop of Durham.

 Located on the Durham coalfield, Ryhope followed the path of many other villages in the area, and abandoned agriculture as the main employer in favour of coal.
 In 1859 a colliery was opened, causing huge changes in the geography of the village.
 The settlement of Ryhope extended west toward the area of Tunstall, creating two distinct areas of Ryhope; the 'Village' and the 'Colliery' (the post-World War II, council-built estate of 'Hollycarrside' forms a third section.)
 Railway lines were introduced to the area, linking Ryhope to Sunderland, Seaham and other Durham Coalfield mining villages.
 Now only a single railway line runs through the village, and there is no longer a station.
 The colliery was closed in 1966.

 A bronze statue of a pit pony was erected on a plinth on the Stockton Road entrance to Ryhope in 2009 by the Ryhope Development Trust.
 The statue was stolen for a second time in October 2021; its subsequently replacement with toys, teddy bears and rocking horses gained viral popularity online in 2023.
 In August 2024, a second, separate metal statue of a pit pony was also stolen.

 World War II

 In March 1944 Ryhope was the scene of the conclusion of the epic last flight of the Handley Page Halifax bomber LK797 from RAF Bomber Command's raid on Nuremberg, which crash-landed in Ryhope, resulting in Pilot Officer Cyril Barton being posthumously awarded the Victoria Cross.

 Sport

-There were two football clubs in the town, Ryhope Colliery Welfare and Sunderland Ryhope Community Association, both members of the Northern League.
-Currently, Ryhope Colliery Welfare are now disbanded, having disbanded in 2022.
+Ryhope was formerly home to two football clubs, however that number now turning into 1: Ryhope Colliery and Sunderland Ryhope Community Association (RCA).
+Ryhope Colliery Welfare disbanded in 2022 due to financial difficulties, while Sunderland RCA faced similar pressures but avoided closure.